 - Engage with the target audience on social media platforms frequently,

 Share the policies you follow at your organization, including working hours flexibility, leave policies, health benefits, and any other policy that you practice.

 - Sponsor school events such as career fairs to increase brand visibility and presence on the school's website.

-From carpet cleaning businesses to high-tech firms, every business must build an online presence to make students want to work for them.
+From carpet cleaning, age-verification service provider, to high-tech firms, every business must build an online presence to make students want to work for them.
 A strong online presence is required to address candidates’ questions when joining a business, especially during the Covid 19 Pandemic.
 Here are a few tips that you can use to get high engagement from prospective employees online:

 - Utilize a candidate relationship software to nurture candidate relationships during this time

 - Utilize students as ambassadors to create authenticity and deeper engagement with student associations and clubs online